NateEag/nateeag.com/drafts/hardware-notes.md

 ## New Laptop

 I'll need to replace my personal laptop soon - it's dying.
+Nine years is a decent run.

 I'm increasingly confident I don't want to use Apple any more, not as a daily driver. :(